Teodoro Obiang Nguema Mbasogo: United States

 Equatorial Guinea's relations with the United States cooled in 1993, after US Ambassador John E. Bennett was accused of practicing witchcraft at the graves of 10 British airmen who were killed when their plane crashed there during World War II.
 Bennett left after receiving a death threat at the U.S. Embassy in Malabo in 1994.
 In his farewell address, he publicly named the government's most notorious torturers, including Equatorial Guinea's Minister of National Security, Manuel Nguema Mba, another Obiang uncle.
-No new envoy was appointed, and the embassy was closed in 1996, leaving its affairs to be handled by the embassy in neighboring Cameroon.
+No new envoy was appointed, and the embassy closed in 1996, leaving its affairs to be handled by the embassy in Cameroon.

-Things turned around for the Obiang regime after the September 11 attacks, after which the United States re-prioritized its dealings with key African states.
-On 25 January 2002, the Institute for Advanced Strategic and Political Studies, a neoconservative Israeli-based think tank, sponsored a forum on 15 May 2006.
-Speaking at the IASPS forum, Assistant Secretary of State for Africa Walter H. Kansteiner said, "African oil is of national strategic interest to us, and it will increase and become more important as we move forward."
+Things turned around for the Obiang regime after the September 11 attacks, after which the United States re-prioritized its dealings with African states.
+The Institute for Advanced Strategic and Political Studies, a neoconservative Israeli-based think tank, sponsored a forum on 15 May 2006, at which Assistant Secretary of State for Africa Walter H. Kansteiner said, "African oil is of national strategic interest to us, and it will increase and become more important as we move forward."